 4. “It is proper for you, Kalamas, to doubt, to be uncertain;uncertainty has arisen in you about what is doubtful.
 Come, Kalamas.
 Do not go upon what has been acquired by repeated hearing; nor upon tradition; nor upon rumor; nor upon what is in a scripture; nor upon surmise; nor upon an axiom; nor upon specious reasoning; nor upon a bias towards a notion that has been pondered over; nor upon another’s seeming ability; nor upon the consideration, ‘The monk is our teacher.’
 Kalamas, when you yourselves know: ‘These things are bad; these things are blamable; these things are censured by the wise; undertaken and observed, these things lead to harm and ill,’ abandon them.

-What a beautiful wink this text gives us on the modern world, because every day brings new scandals and other serious events.
-Whatever the field concerned, a cohort of experts is then assigned by the media to shed light on the news.
-Many points of view are given, some sometimes give rise to a consensus, for a time …
+What a beautiful wink this text gives us on the modern world, because everyday brings new scandals and other serious events.
+Everytime a cohort of experts is assigned by the Medias to shed light on the news.
+Many points of views are given, sometimes rising to a consensus, only for a short time…

-If our senses, excited by external stimuli, allow us to adopt a response adapted to survival in a given environment, the continual overstimulation of these makes us sink in the long run into a maelstrom of negative emotions with deleterious consequences on our physical and psychological health and therefore our survival … Barely recovered from the emotions caused by information, the human being, Sisyphus of modern times, sees himself assailed again by new anxiety-inducing information to digest.
-As with the principle of capillarity, these repeated attacks imbue our entire being, from the body to the subconscious.
-This makes it all the more difficult to form an opinion of your own.
+If our senses, excited by external stimuli, allow us to adapt to the changes in our environment, the continual overstimulation of these makes us sink in the long run into a maelstrom of negative emotions with bad consequences on our physical and psychological health and therefore our survival … Barely recovered from the emotions caused by information, man sees himself assailed again by new anxiety-inducing information.
+These repeated attacks imbue our entire being, from the body to our subconscious.
+All this making it all the more difficult for us to assess a situation and forge an opinion of our own.

 So who can we believe from the experts who parade on the TV sets?
 Do the most telegenic necessarily have the most correct opinions?
-Do those who are not invited to speak have less reliable opinions?
-Which saint to devote to?
+Do the uninvited have less reliable opinions?

-What the Kalamas Sutta tell us is that like Sisyphus, we have the option of no longer going up the rock to the top of the mountain.
-We can choose to free ourselves from our chains, take back our rights, and think again for ourselves.
-To do so, we just need to trust our inner voice, which others call our “inner self” or “Self”.
-We have all heard this voice, it is this voice that makes us make decisions sometimes against the logic accepted by the greatest number, but in coherence with our philosophy of life, this ethic that we have forged in the yardstick. of our culture and experiences.
-It is also based on the unspeakable: intuition, this ability still unexplained by modern science that even when we were thinking of a friend, she calls us on the phone at the same time.
+What the Kalamas Sutta tell us is that we can choose to free ourselves from our chains, take back our rights, and think again for ourselves.
+To do so, we just need to trust our inner voice, which others call “inner self” or even “Soul“.
+We have all heard this voice, the one that makes us take decisions sometimes against all logics but in coherence with our philosophy of life, this ethic that we have forged in the yardstick of our culture and experiences.
+It is also based on the unspeakable: intuition.

 Just as there are often as many solutions as there are problems, many techniques and other therapies allow you to reconnect with yourself very effectively: therapeutic shiatsu is one of them.
-Based on Traditional Chinese Medicine (TCM), therapeutic shiatsu is a holistic therapy.
-Behind this word which may seem esoteric hides a very simple principle: we human beings are made of flesh and bones animated by emotions (“We are very few things” said a doctor to me).
+Based on Traditional Chinese Medicine (TCM), therapeutic shiatsu is a holistic therapy that takes for granted that we human beings, flesh and bones, are ruled by our emotions .

-By intervening on the body and mind – the heart of energy practices, the shiatsu practitioner unravels the blockages, both physical and emotional, of those who consult him.
-Once relieved of the leaden screed of tensions, the receiver, like the Kalamas, is then able to listen to his inner voice, to his deep self and to form an opinion based on the meaning. common, far from the “injunctions to think or to believe” which are made to him daily.
+By intervening on the body and mind – the heart of energy practices, the shiatsu practitioner unravels the blockages, both physical and emotional, of the patient.
+Once relieved of tensions, the receiver, like the Kalamas, is then able to listen to his inner voice and forge his own opinion.

 • Eleen Caddy, “The Little Voice”, Ed.
 Le Souffle d’Or.
 ISBN 2840582899.
 This book provides a phrase to meditate on every night before bed.

-• Alexander Jollien‘s books and lectures are true medicine for the soul.
-You can find them on the author’s site: https://www.alexandre-jollien.ch
+• Deepak Chopra‘s books and lectures are true medicine for the soul.
+You can find them on the author’s site: